Serving

 4. Crush GARLIC and chop fine.
 Slice GINGER very thin and chop fine.
 Mix.

-7. In a wok heat Oil over moderate heat and fry Salted Fish stirring until lightly browned.
+1. In a wok heat Oil over moderate heat and fry Salted Fish, stirring until lightly browned.
 Remove the fish with a slotted spoon and set aside.
 Crumble it if it hasn't already broken into small pieces.

-8. Stir in Garlic mix and fry stirring for a moment, then add Shrimp and fry stirring until just turning pink, then stir in Saan Choy until coated with oil.
+2. Stir in Garlic mix and fry stirring for a moment.
+Stir in Shrimp and fry stirring for another moment, then stir in Spinach until coated with oil.

-9. Stir in Rice Wine mix and stir over moderately high heat until wilted and a uniform cooked color.
+3. Stir in Sauce mix and stir over moderately high heat until Spinach is wilted and a uniform cooked color.
 Don't overcook or it'll become slimy.

 NOTES: